EvaMGC/egeo/src/lib/st-pagination/README.md

 # Table (Component)

    The pagination component has been designed to allow content to be displayed per pages.
-This informs user about thenumber of the current page, the items displayed per page and the total of items.
-Moreover, when there are a lot ofitems, it allows user to customize the number of items displayed per page.It is made by two sub-components:- A range selector, that allows the user provides a dropdown to set how many items she wants to be displayed per page.- A page navigation control, in order to let the user where she is and where she can go to.
+This informs user about the number of the current page, the items displayed per page and the total of  items.
+Moreover, when there are a lot ofitems, it allows user to customize the number of items displayed per page.It is made by two sub-components:- A range selector, that allows the user provides a dropdown to set how many items he wants to be displayed per page.- A page navigation control, in order to let the user where he is and where he can go to.

 ## Inputs